-Labor Code section 132a prohibits an employer from terminating or discriminating against a California injured worker as retaliation for filing a workers’ compensation claim.
-If a 132a violation is found, the worker can file a claim for
+Labor Code section 132a prohibits employers in California from terminating or discriminating against a worker as retaliation for filing a workers’ compensation claim.
+If an employer does so, the worker can bring a legal action for:

 - wrongful termination,